elibtronic/AOYTK/notes.md

 - Next Steps
   - SL will continue the derivative extraction workflow
   - TR will continue on web development, first crack at using derivative for analysis

+## Jan 23

+- Reviewing pySpark _error_, of lack of header,
+- Main module is now object oriented, less **shananigans** required for the generative

+- Next Steps
+  - TR
+   - will see if pySpark thing is actually an error
+   - will provide an alternative WARC
+   - will look at **Derivative Notebook** to see if changes can be made
+  - SL
+   - provide pySpark details to TR
+   - further development